 Madison

-Madison is well-known as a metropolitan area that embraces bicycling.
-The city has been recognized as a platinum “Bicycle Friendly Community” by the League of American Bicyclists, and some of its suburbs have earned high distinctions as well.
-The metropolitan area contains over 200 miles of heavily used bike path, a few of which connect to regional trails.
-Some trails travel from suburban communities into the city center, and are used primarily by commuters biking to work.
-Others journey through natural areas and offer outstanding views of the landscape and wildlife.
-In many cases, restaurants, cafes, and breweries have sprung up near bike paths.
+Some of Madison’s bike trails travel from suburban communities into the city center, and are used primarily by commuters biking to work.
+Others journey through natural areas and offer attractive views of the landscape and wildlife.
+Restaurants, cafes, ice cream shops, and breweries cater to bicyclists along these trails.
 Because of the high volume of trail-users, cyclists should pay attention to posted rules and practice safe biking.

-Doty named his city for James Madison, the fourth President of the U.S., who had died in 1836.
-Doty also named the streets in honor of the signers of the U.S. Constitution.
+Doty named his new city for James Madison, the fourth President of the U.S., who had died in 1836.
+He also named the streets in honor of the signers of the U.S. Constitution.
 In November of 1836, the territorial legislature voted to make Madison its capital.
 Construction of the capitol building began in 1837, and the legislature first met there in 1838.
 Madison was incorporated as a village in 1846 and as a city in 1856.
 Wisconsin became a state in 1848, and Madison continued as the site of the capital.
-In 1848, the University of Wisconsin was established on the city’s western edge.
-While Bascom Hall is an emblematic campus structure, North Hall is actually its first building, completed in 1851.

 Route Descriptions